richjohnson-wwt/VehicleRoute/README.md

-uv add pandas openpyxl pyqt6 pyyaml geopy matplotlib ortools folium
+uv add pandas openpyxl pyqt6 pyyaml geopy matplotlib ortools folium scikit-learn

 * openpyxl is for parsing the XLSX files
 * pyqt6 is for the GUI